Shanta Holdings unveils 1.5m sq ft 'Dhaka Tower' project

 Shanta Holdings Ltd, the country's leading real estate developer, on 24 May announced a new project called "Dhaka Tower" – a 500 ft skyscraper designed by the renowned studio "The Office of Metropolitan Architects (OMA)" of Netherlands.

-The launching event was attended by OMA partner Lyad Alsaka, says a press release.
+The launching event was attended by Irma Van Dueren, the Ambassador of the Netherlands to Bangladesh, says a press release.

 Meanwhile, the groundbreaking for Dhaka Tower is complete, and the project is now open for bookings and due for completion by 2028.